mosip/inji-verify/verify-ui/README.md

 # Inji Verify

 Injiverify is a web interface to verify the validity of the QR / credential using a browser from smartphone / tablet / computer.
-A user should be able to do primariliy 4 key actions - Scan, Validate, Fetch, Display.
+A user should be able to do primarily 4 key actions - Scan, Validate, Fetch, Display.

 # Contents: